Learn how financial aid works in boarding schools.

 Financial aid is funding intended to help students cover the cost of attending private schools (tuition, board, fees, etc.).
 Aid does not have to be repaid (unlike loans).

 Generally, the endowment of a school correlates directly into the amount of financial aid that can be offered.
 Each year, a percentage of the budget is set aside for financial aid.
 Thus, it’s very easy for a boarding school to run out of financial aid.

 Tip: sending in all the required documents as soon as possible increases the chances that your student gets an affordable package.

 What types of financial aid are there?

-Aid generally comes in two forms: merit based or need based.
+Aid generally comes in two forms: merit based or need-based.

 Merit-based aid (synonymous in most schools with grants) examines the academic, artistic, athletic and/or potential of the student, regardless of their ability to pay.
-Usually the criteria are laid out by the school or the sponsor of the scholarship.
+Usually, the criteria are laid out by the school or the sponsor of the scholarship.
 These scholarships can range from a small award to a full ride.
 Some schools do not offer merit scholarships, so check with the school your child is applying to.

-They might, however, offer scholarship for strictly non-academic purposes: Milton Academy’s Korean War Memorial Scholarship, for instance, sponsors a student from a developing region to “further his or her education at Milton Academy while enriching the school by his or her presence.”
+They might, however, offer a scholarship for strictly non-academic purposes: Milton Academy’s Korean War Memorial Scholarship, for instance, sponsors a student from a developing region to “further his or her education at Milton Academy while enriching the school by his or her presence.”

 Students can also apply for non-affiliated scholarship programs, which will award outside grants based on certain criteria.
 The recipients of these scholarships usually undergo rigorous admissions tests that not only measure academic skills, but also leadership potential, diversity, or special achievement.
 Below are a few major programs: